 Videos and Music: Due to space limitations in the Curriculum Collection Room, educational video recordings (DVDs or VHS tapes) and music CDs are shelved in the Library's Media Department on the Main Level.
 For information about the Media Department, click here or view this short video on finding videos in the library.

-You can find recommended online sources of media in our Images and Media online guide.
+You can find recommended online sources of media in our Images, Video and More in Research online guide.